Swedish Committee for Afghanistan

-In Afghanistan, more than 104,000 children (60% of whom were girls) attended more than 3,000 classes in schools supported by the Swedish Committee for Afghanistan (SCA).
-Over 1.77 million people receive medical care each year at clinics and hospitals run by the organization.
+In 2022, more than 133,000 children (60% of whom were girls) attended more than 3,000 classes in schools supported by the Swedish Committee for Afghanistan (SCA).
+Over 2.5 million patient visits were made to SCA’s clinics and hospitals.
 More than 940,000 of these were made by women.
-SCA also supports the rehabilitation of persons with disabilities and contribute to development in rural areas.
+SCA also supports the rehabilitation of people with disabilities and contribute to development in rural areas.

 We empower people so that they can change their lives – to satisfy hunger and live with dignity is a right, not a gift.

 For 40 years we have been present among those in Afghanistan who need us most; despite war and conflict.
 We have decided to stay as long as we are needed.

 SCA was founded in protest against the Soviet invasion of Afghanistan.
 In 1981 SCA began to raise funds for humanitarian support for the Afghan people.
 One year later SCA opened an office in Peshawar, Pakistan, and started to send medicines and equipment to four small clinics in occupied Afghanistan.